udgam-bhattarai/Wireless-Lab-Summer-2025/Channel Estimation/Cabled/README.md

-Code to do channel setimation between two USRP B210s connected together through a cable.
+Code to do channel estimation between two USRP B210s connected together through a cable.

 Transmitter side cabled on RF A TX/RX